albirar/albirar-root-dependencies/README.md

 Where `repoId` is the repository id to release.

 If all is OK, the new version of artifact is published at sonatype repositories and, after a while, they be appear on Maven Central.

+## Documentation as a MAVEN site

+Any project that should to publish documentation, should to use the Maven site plugin.

+The site will be published at github pages, with a special branch named